radar-blip/gretch/README.md

-# gretch
+## gretch

-Small program made with bash for linux mint.
+Program made with bash for linux mint.
-Collects and displays information of Linux Mint systems in terminal.
+Run from terminal to display system information in Linux Mint.

 Information displayed includes: